Ann Northrop: Career

 In 1992, Northrop was the only openly lesbian or gay individual in the New York delegation to the Democratic National Convention.
-She served for four years as a board member of the Gay Games which were held in New York City in 1994.
-Northrop helped create the Institute for Gay and Lesbian Strategic Studies, a gay think tank, for which she also served on the board of advisors.
-She wrote a weekly column for QW, a short-lived New York City gay magazine, and then wrote a regular column for LGNY, a NYC gay newspaper.
-Northrop was also regularly featured on Dyke TV, a nationally broadcast television program devoted to news, arts and culture from a lesbian perspective, in a political commentary section called Ann Northrop Mouths Off, first appearing on the show in June, 1993.
+She was a board member of the Gay Games for four years.
+She serves on the board of advisors for the Institute for Gay and Lesbian Strategic Studies, a gay think tank which she helped found.
+Northrop also helped found the Lesbian and Gay Alumnae Association of Vassar College.

+Northrop was a columnist for QW, a short-lived New York City gay magazine, and for LGNY, a NYC gay newspaper, from 1994 until 1998.
+Northrop was also regularly featured on Dyke TV, a nationally broadcast television program devoted to news, arts and culture from a lesbian perspective, in a political commentary section called Ann Northrop Mouths Off, first appearing on the show in June 1993.
-Northrop has also provided training for activists on how to deal effectively with the news media.
-She also helped found the Lesbian and Gay Alumnae Association of Vassar College.

-Northrop has been a speaker at many events, including the 25th anniversary celebration of the Stonewall riots.
-She is featured in several books including Making History by Eric Marcus, Wolf Girls at Vassar by Anne MacKay, and Queer in America by Michelangelo Signorile.

 In 1996, Northrop became a co-host of the television news program Gay USA.
 She and fellow anchor Andy Humm present news "...devoted to in-depth coverage of gay, lesbian, bisexual, and transgender issues" on a local, national and international level.